CANTON LITTLE LEAGUE - CODE OF CONDUCT

 Resignation or action of the Executive Board may terminate Membership as follows.

-(a) The Executive Board shall have the authority to discipline or suspend or terminate the Membership of any Member of any class, including managers and coaches, when the conduct of such person is considered detrimental to the best interest of CLL and/or Little League Baseball.
+(a) The Executive Board shall have the authority to discipline or suspend or terminate the Membership of any Member of any class, including managers and coaches, when the conduct of such person is considered detrimental to the best interest of CLL and/or Little League.
 The Member involved shall be notified of such meeting, informed of the general nature of the charges and given an opportunity to appear at the meeting to answer such charges.

 (b) The Executive Board shall, in the case of a Player Member, give notice to the manager of the team for which the player is a Player Member.
 Said manager shall appear, in the capacity of an adviser, with the player before the Executive Board or a duly appointed committee of the Executive Board.
 The player’s parent(s) or legal guardian(s) may also be present.